 Extreme heat can cause some issues as well.
 Temperatures that are consistently over 100 degrees can cause sunburn damage to the leaves, and soil dries out much more quickly.
 You’ll need to water more often and expect that part of the foliage may not be good for harvesting later.

 Watering and Humidity

-While the sweet bay tree absolutely hates to have wet feet, it still needs to be watered.
+While the bay tree absolutely hates to have wet feet, it still needs to be watered.
 Ensure your soil drains off excess water well, and then provide about 1” of water per week.
-It’s best to water in the morning, and a slow gradual watering that can seep down into the soil around the roots is better than flooding at the base.
+It’s best to water in the morning, and a slow, gradual watering that can seep down into the soil around the roots is better than flooding at the base.
 A soaker hose does this extremely well, or simply turn your hose on a very low trickle.

 As the temperature heats up, increase your watering frequency from one long, slow watering once a week to about twice a week.
 The soil will be losing lots of moisture during hotter weather.
 Mulch can slow soil moisture evaporation, but be careful not to put the mulch right against the trunk, as that can promote trunk rot.
 Keep about 6 inches between the mulch and the tree trunk.

 A potted bay tree will need more frequent watering due to the smaller amount of soil it has to hold its moisture.
 In hot weather, watering daily is a good idea.
-During the rest of the year, a couple good waterings each week will be fine.
+During the rest of the year, a couple of good waterings each week will be fine.

 Before you water, stick your finger into the soil near the trunk, at least an inch or two deep if possible.
 If you feel dampness, you can skip watering for now and can check it again later.